 The Analytics part of Firebase can be super helpful for understanding your users, how they behave inside the app, what their demographics are etc. It’s basically Google Analytics, but for Apps!
 And it’s free to use as well!

-By the way there now is a way to actually see your app data in Google Analytics as well and that is possible through the App+web property.
+There is a way to see your app data in Google Analytics 4 as well and that is possible through the App+web property.
 The prerequisite to seeing your app data in Google Analytics is to actually get it set up in Firebase first and the data you will see in Google Analytics will be the same as you see in Firebase.
+In GA4 you will have better options for building reports compared to Firebase.

 So, getting back to Firebase…